denvermullets/denvermullets/README.md

 ### Deployed Projects
 - [99Staples](https://99staples.com) - A Magic The Gathering collection app
 - [Collectable Moments](https://collectablemoments.com) - A daily postive note tracker to be shared with loved ones
-- [Joberino](https://joberino.dev) - A job listing site that only shows listings from the past 7 days (about to be sunset)
 - [Wax Chromatics](https://waxchromatics.com) - A vinyl record collection site built in React w/a Rails API backend (old school project)

 ### Languages